surma/surma.dev/content/things/compile-js.md

 }
 ```
 And that's how the sausage is made.
 Now that you know how it all works, we can
-circle back to the original statement of this blgo post:
+circle back to the original statement of this blog post:

 ## Dead end